The question “What are broiler chickens?” often comes to mind, especially if you’re considering expanding your current flock.

 Through the treatment of huge amounts of chicken feces, the broiler industry releases hazardous gases.
 Treatment and application of broiler manure to the soil can lead to significant emissions of carbon dioxide, ammonia, methane, and nitrous oxide.

-You should have a good understanding of what are broiler chickens by now.
+By now, you should have a good understanding of what broiler chickens are.
 Since they’re mainly raised for meat production, much of their hardships are hidden from public view.
 To solve pressing issues in raising them, change is required.
 After all, broiler chickens are also deserving of a better life.